watert/Nodehub/README.md

 ### Needed to do:

-- Adds watch `apps` directory when new app directory is added.
+- Adds watch `apps` directory when new app directory is added. / with `chokidar`